Moon Puerto Vallarta

 Price: $19.99 USD

-Local writer Justin Henderson and seasoned travel author Bruce Whipperman know the best way to experience Puerto Vallarta—from dining at new restaurants in De Santos and Xitomate to snorkeling in the Bay of Matanchén.
+Surfer and former Sayulita resident Justin Henderson reveals the best ways to experience Puerto Vallarta—from enjoying the quirky and compelling works of art along the Malecón to snorkeling in Matanchén Bay.
 Packed with expert advice on dining, transportation, and accommodations, Moon Puerto Vallarta has options for a range of travel budgets.
-Including tips on the best beaches, local outdoor recreation, and places to shop for Huichol crafts, as well as brand new photographs, Moon Puerto Vallarta gives travelers the tools they need to create a more personal and memorable experience.
+Henderson designs unique trip strategies for everyone to enjoy, such as “A Perfect Day for Romance,” “At Play in the Bay,” and “Best Hideaways,” while also covering the best Puerto Vallarta has to offer for gay and lesbian travelers.
+Moon Puerto Vallarta gives travelers the tools they need to create a more personal and memorable experience.

 What’s inside Moon Puerto Vallarta

 Enjoy the very best of Puerto Vallarta with these itineraries:

 - Best Restaurants

 - Forest Adventures

 Recommendations for the top sights, recreation, entertainment, hotels, and food in:

 - Puerto Vallarta